bulentozel/omterms/README.rst

 -  Improving the semantic crawler of the previous stage to be able to increase quality of the specific corpuses

--  Adding new scoring types that measures relevance of a given term to a given topic.

 Methodological Improvements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~